-AURP 2016 International Conference Make Your Plans Today!
+AURP 2016 International Conference Kicks-off in Oklahoma City

-Research Parks are evolving and changing rapidly, forcing parks to examine processes and strategies currently in place.
-This year’s conference will address the current university research park landscape, and provide insight and best practices on how research parks can thrive through the power of ingenuity.
+This year’s theme is “Harnessing the Winds of Change: Pioneering the Future of Ingenuity at University Research Parks.”
+With research parks evolving and changing rapidly, parks are forced to examine and improve upon current processes and strategies.
+This year’s conference will address this movement, as well as the current university research park landscape, and provide insight and best practices on how research parks can thrive through the power of ingenuity.

 Cummings Research Park will welcome more than 200 professionals next year during the Association of University Research Parks' conference in Huntsville.

 The City of Huntsville announced today it will host the international conference for the first time in fall 2017.
 It's a major coup for Research Park, which is developing a master plan that will transform the technology hub in Huntsville.

 The city had been trying to lure the AURP conference to Huntsville for a decade when new Research Park Director Erin Koshut stepped in and made it happen.
 Read more via ai.com.

 Greg Deason, AURP Past President; Senior Vice President of Purdue Research Foundation; Executive Director of Purdue Foundry and Purdue Research Park

 University of Maryland Research Park Wins 2015 Outstanding Research Park Award

 Buffalo October 1, 2015 – University of Maryland Research Park today takes home top honors as the Association of University Research Parks’ 2015 Outstanding Research Park, at the AURP Annual Awards of Excellence, hosted by Buffalo Niagara Medical Campus.
 This award program recognizes the achievements of outstanding university research parks and those who direct them, and encourages the development of best practices.